|The LENO system is made to support the authoring of lecture notes, organized

 in the material.
 Each lecture, in turn, refers to a number of pages.|

-As an important characteristics of LENO, each page can be shown in at least three, and depending on the material, possibly four different views:
+As an important characteristics of LENO, each page can be shown in three different views:

 In slide view the primary information on a page is shown using a large font, hereby making it attractive to present the information from browser via a projector in an auditorium.

 In the annotated slide view the primary information is shown with a number of annotations, which are associated with the individual constituents of a slides.
 As in slide view, a single page is shown in isolation from all other pages, but links to the previous and the next page exists.

 An aggregated lecture view shows the primary slide information and the annotations of all pages in a lecture.
 Thus, in this view, the pages of a lecture are all aggregated into a single 'lecture page'.
 The information contents of this view is the same as the sum of the information of the all annotated slides in a single lecture.

 The navigation icons used in LENO should be relatively straightforward to understand.
 Nevertheless, here we present an overview of the icons together with a brief explanation:

 |u||Go up one strutural level towards the top-level page|

 |p||Go to the previous page.
 The icon is also used to navigate from one lectures to the previous lecture.|